 Throughout his career, Bickle mentored countless KU students in technical theatre, and as a member of the Kansas City Local I.A.T.S.E.
 Union, afforded them the opportunity to work their first union jobs.
 Upon his retirement, he continued working his backstage and front-of-house magic at the Lawrence Community Theatre.

-The Glenn Bickle Award was created in 1988 to honor a technical theatre student who has made a significant contribution to the University Theatre.
-It is presented by nomination and vote of the faculty of the Department.
+The Glenn Bickle Award was created in 1988 to honor a technical theatre student who has made a significant contribution to the department.
+It is presented by nomination and vote of the faculty of the department.

 |2011||Sara Aurin Finney|